dippynark/blog/content/post/2015-08-31-zero-downtime-deployments.md

-As a simpler work around, the readiness probe can be delayed using `initialDelaySeconds` for an amount of time that gives a high chance that the local node has been registered before marking the Pod as ready (e.g. 20 seconds, slightly longer than the [lease duration](https://github.com/kubernetes/ingress-gce/blob/203252bfcbe898dac338acd0790751b772097cd3/pkg/flags/flags.go#L43-L44)).
+As a simpler work around, the readiness probe can be delayed using `initialDelaySeconds` for an amount of time that gives a high chance that the local node has been registered before marking the Pod as ready (e.g. 20 seconds, slightly longer than the [Lease duration](https://github.com/kubernetes/ingress-gce/blob/203252bfcbe898dac338acd0790751b772097cd3/pkg/flags/flags.go#L43-L44)).

 Note that GKE recommends using